neurodatascience/NeuroDataSci-course-2019/neuro-data-science.md

 throughout the course.
 Students will start to work on projects that they will continue during the following  computational neuroscience seminar weeks.

-The course will require that you have some basic programming experience and some notion of statistical analysis, but will be aimed at life scientists (neurologists, psychiatrists, pyschologists, neuroscientists) who wish to improve their research practices, or students who want an introduction to data science with examples in neuroscience and neuroimaging.
+The course will require that you have basic programming experience and one or more undergraduate course(s) in statistical analysis (or equivalent experience), but it will be aimed at life scientists
+(neurologists, psychiatrists, pyschologists, neuroscientists) who wish to improve their research practices, or students who want an introduction to data science with examples in neuroscience and neuroimaging.
 We will strive to avoid